cchitsiang/awesome-stars/topics.md

 ## ai

+- [microsoft/agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [go-kratos/blades](https://github.com/go-kratos/blades) - Blades is a Go-based multimodal AI Agent framework.
 - [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google